 4. The Bahamas

-With national parks, island culture, and flamingos, the Bahamas is not only a gold-star dive location but also a fun-filled destination for non-divers, too.
-The archipelago is located between the Caribbean Sea and the Western Atlantic Ocean, with over 700 islands.
+With national parks, island culture and flamingos, the Bahamas is a fun-filled dive location for both divers and non-divers alike.
+The archipelago is made up of more than 700 islands and located between the Caribbean Sea and the Western Atlantic Ocean.

 Additionally, adrenaline-seekers will enjoy the aptly named Tiger Beach.
-That’s to say, it’s a hotspot for tiger sharks, while you can also catch hammerheads at Bimini on the same trip, ensuring some of the best shark diving in the Caribbean.
+That’s to say, it’s a hotspot for tiger sharks.
+You can also encounter hammerheads at Bimini on the same trip, offering some of the best shark diving in the Caribbean.

 The hardest part of a trip to the Bahamas is trying to choose which dive sites to visit, as the possibilities are endless.
-Jeep wrecks in Jeep Reef or advanced drift dives in Eleuthera and Harbour Island – which will you choose first?
+Jeep wrecks in Jeep Reef or drift diving in Eleuthera and Harbour Island — which will you choose?

 Two scuba divers swimming by the USS Kittiwake shipwreck in the Cayman Islands, a hotspot for incredible scuba vacations